JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-backward-compatibility.md

 in Kotlin metadata, which you may not need (because a metadata format is not specified and is considered to be used only for Kotlin internal usage).

-KBCV works only as a Gradle plugin, and it is on the [Alpha stability level](components-stability.md#stability-levels-explained).
+The Binary compatibility validator works only as a Gradle plugin, and it is on the [Alpha stability level](components-stability.md#stability-levels-explained).
 It doesn't need access to JAR files.
 It only needs specific dumps of the previous API and the current API.
 It's capable of collecting these dumps itself.
 Learn more about these tools below.

-### Kotlin binary compatibility validator
+### Binary compatibility validator

-The [Kotlin Backward Compatibility Validator (KBCV)](https://github.com/Kotlin/binary-compatibility-validator) is a tool that helps you to ensure the backward compatibility of your libraries and frameworks by automatically detecting and reporting any breaking changes in the API.
+The [Binary compatibility validator](https://github.com/Kotlin/binary-compatibility-validator) is a tool that helps you to ensure the backward compatibility of your libraries and frameworks by automatically detecting and reporting any breaking changes in the API.
 The tool analyzes the library's bytecode before and after you made changes and compares the two versions to identify any changes that may break existing code.
 This makes it easy to detect and